 The animal arrived at Atlantis on August 30th and was placed into a shaded, medical isolation pool and treated for dehydration and sunburn.
 It was stable but listless with shallow breathing and not eating.
 It was able to control its buoyancy but only with some support.
 The team officially began the API 24hr critical care protocol.
 They gave fluids and antibiotics on this eve and started nutritional support in the days following.

 Beginning with intensive care treatment to stabilize the dolphin with round-the-clock care, continuous observation was given for the first two weeks of his arrival.
 After a few weeks, the dolphin was released from “intensive care” and entered the formal “recovery” phase.
 Slowly, but surely, the dolphin began to eat on his own and the team could see the gradual improvement in body condition and weight gain.
 The Atlantis team named the dolphin M&M (Modern Miracle!).

 M&M’s behavior eventually returned to being bright, alert and observant.
 His resting posture returned to a normal horizontal position, once again he was able to deep dive to the pen bottom and had gained 20 lbs., back to a healthy weight.
 He was chasing live fish, mostly during early morning daylight hours.

 After a full recovery, the Department of Marine Resources approved a release and on October 29th, the Atlantis Team released M&M into his hometown waters near Bimini.
-M&M has already traveled over 300 miles in less than 52 hours!
+M&M has already traveled over 1000 miles!